Runner Of the Year Series Rules

 There are no double points for any races this season.

 After each series race, points are computed based on the runners' order of finish within the open or age groups.
-At the end of the series, only the points for each runner's nine highest scoring races of the thirteen races will be totaled.
+At the end of the series, only the points for each runner's highest scoring races of the total races minus the drop races will be totaled.
 Scoring is done separately for both the open and the age groups.

 Age group points are not included in open point totals, nor are open points included in the age group totals.